iamgroot42/IRsea/README.md

 * /send : send a file to another user
 * /msg_group : broadcast a message to an entire group
 * /recv : receive file being sent by someone
-* /help : list all these commands, along with their usage